SreeRam1726/Prompt-Engineering-EXP.NO-5/README.md

 For simple tasks, zero-shot prompting is sufficient, while complex reasoning tasks benefit from chain-of-thought prompting.
 Few-shot prompting improves pattern recognition, and role-based prompting enhances explanation quality.
 Future research can focus on combining multiple prompting techniques to achieve even better results in AI applications.

 RESULT:
+The prompt for the above said problem executed successfully